behreajj/CamZup/README.md

   3. [Math & Geometry Conventions](#math--geometry-conventions)
   4. [Kotlin Interoperability](#kotlin-interoperability)

 Cam Z-Up is a Java-based library for the creative coding environment [Processing](https://processing.org/).
 Cam Z-Up flips Processing's default projection so that the positive z axis, (0.0, 0.0, 1.0), is the world up axis; the positive y axis, (0.0, 1.0, 0.0), is forward.
 This library supports two- and three-dimensional graphics.
-It also supports "2.5D" graphics, where a 3D renderer is configured to appear 2D.
+It also supports "2.5D" graphics.

 If you can flip the y-axis by either

   - supplying `-1` to [scale](https://processing.org/reference/scale_.html)'s y parameter or
   - supplying (0.0, -1.0, 0.0) to the final parameters of [camera](https://processing.org/reference/camera_.html)

-without adverse impact to your sketch, then it's likely you don't need this library.
+without negative impact to your sketch, then it's likely you don't need this library.
 While Cam Z-Up can help with more complex sketches, it is a general purpose library: its aim is to make a number of small tasks easier than in vanilla Processing.
 It will not be as effective as other, more specialized libraries.
 For an easy mouse-controlled orbital camera with GUI support, I would recommend [peasycam](https://github.com/jdf/peasycam) instead.
 Other long-standing great libraries are [HE_Mesh](https://github.com/wblut/HE_Mesh) and [ToxicLibs](https://github.com/postspectacular/toxiclibs).

 Cam Z-Up is split into two packages: `pfriendly` and `core`.
 The `pfriendly` package contains code (mostly) compatible with Processing's API.
-Inside it, you'll find
+Inside it, you'll find four graphics renderers:

 - `Zup3`, which extends `PGraphicsOpenGL`, like `P3D`;
 - `Yup3`, which also extends `PGraphicsOpenGL`;
 - `YupJ2`, which extends `PGraphicsJava2D`, a.k.a. `JAVA2D`, the default Processing renderer based on the Java AWT library;
 - `Yup2`, which extends `PGraphicsOpenGL`, like `P2D`, a "2.5D" renderer;

-The `FX2D` renderer, based on Java FX, is not fully supported in Processing, and is not supported here.
+The `FX2D` renderer, based on Java FX, is not fully supported by Processing, and is not supported here.

 This library's `core` package includes basic utilities that were used to modify the Processing renderer.
 In this package, you'll find classes such as `Vec2`, `Vec3` and `Quaternion`.
 The division between `pfriendly` and `core` is a protective measure.
 The aim is to retain the library's usefulness even as bugs in `pfriendly`, or changes to the underlying `Processing` library, cause trouble.